Federation Against Copyright Theft: Anti-piracy warnings

-FACT has produced several adverts which have appeared at the beginning of videos and DVDs released in the UK, as well as trailers shown before films in cinemas.
+FACT has produced several adverts, warnings & PIFS which have all appeared at the beginning (and sometimes, the end) of videos and DVDs released in the UK, as well as trailers shown before films in cinemas.

 1980s

 Shortly after the founding of the company, FACT (along with sponsorship from Fuji Video Cassettes and Rank Film Laboratories) made a PIF discussing about video piracy and the causes of it.
 The PIF itself would show pictures of pirated tapes, posters for films released at the time including, E.T. the Extra-Terrestrial, Octopussy, Return of the Jedi and Gandhi, as well as pictures of filmmaking and a cinema disappearing through a transition effect to symbolise the death of the film industry.
 It then discusses the consequences of video piracy publicly released by parliament; two years in prison and unlimited fines, along with a picture of a bargain of legal video tapes disappearing through another transition effect.
 The PIF ends with the same FACT logo shown at the beginning along with a phone number used at the time.
 This PIF would be shown in cinemas at the time as well as appearing at the end of various Palace Video rental releases.